-Producing a dense background plasma for neutralization purposes is experimentally difficult and requires a large amount of energy.
+Producing an overdense background plasma for neutralization purposes with a density that is high compared to the beam density is not always experimentally possible.
 We show that even an underdense background plasma with a small relative density can achieve high neutralization of intense ion beam pulses.
-Using particle-incell simulations, we show that if the total plasma electron charge is not comparable to the beam charge, electron emitters are necessary for effective neutralization, but are not needed if the plasma volume is large.
-Several plasma densities are investigated, including the case of electron emitters without plasma, which does not effectively neutralize the beam.
-Over 95% neutralization is achieved for even very underdense background plasma.
-We compare with an analytic model of neutralization and find close agreement with the particle-in-cell simulations.
-Further, we show experimental data from the NDCX-II group that verifies the result that underdense plasma can neutralize intense heavy ion beams effectively.
+Using particle-in-cell simulations, we show that if the total plasma electron charge is not sufficient to neutralize the beam charge, electron emitters are necessary for effective neutralization but are not needed if the plasma volume is so large that the total available charge in the electrons exceeds that of the ion beam.
+Several regimes of possible underdense/tenuous neutralization plasma densities are investigated with and without electron emitters or dense plasma at periphery regions, including the case of electron emitters without plasma, which does not effectively neutralize the beam.
+Over 95% neutralization is achieved for even very underdense background plasma with plasma density 1/15th the beam density.
+We compare results of particle-in-cell simulations with an analytic model of neutralization and find close agreement with the particle-in-cell simulations.
+Further, we show experimental data from the National Drift Compression experiment-II group that verifies the result that underdense plasma can neutralize intense heavy ion beams effectively. © 2015 AIP Publishing LLC.